 The current winter maintenance policies, practices and procedures form the baseline or benchmark upon which improvements can be made to improve winter operations and/or the use and management of road salt.
-Over the next ten years the Corporation of the City of Temiskaming Shores plans to undertake the improvements as listed in Table 1.
 This list will be reviewed and updated annually.